 Typescript SDK

-TypeScript SDK Quick Start — WoWSQL Docs
+TypeScript SDK Quick Start — WowSQL Docs

 TypeScript / JavaScript Quick Start

-WoWSQL TypeScript SDK — Get started in minutes
+WowSQL TypeScript SDK — Get started in minutes

-Get your API key: Use the WoWSQL project dashboard to create or copy your API key.
+Get your API key: Use the WowSQL project dashboard to create or copy your API key.
 The same key works for database, auth, and storage (unified API key).

 Installation